Solutions Engineer vs Sales Engineer

 Where comp diverges is not by title but by industry:

-The takeaway: don't choose between roles based on the title.
+Don't choose between roles based on the title.
 Choose based on the company, product, deal size, and team culture.
 Those factors determine your compensation and career trajectory far more than whether you're called a Solutions Engineer or a Sales Engineer.

 For detailed comp breakdowns by role, see our salary comparisons.